Billy Bean: Early life and education

 Bean attended Santa Ana High School, where he graduated as valedictorian, played football under coach Tom Nice, and won a state championship with the Santa Ana Saints baseball team.
 He enrolled at Loyola Marymount University on an athletic scholarship to play college baseball for the Loyola Marymount Lions.

 Bean was a two-time All-American outfielder at LMU.
-After his junior year, the New York Yankees selected Bean in the 24th round of the 1985 MLB Draft.
+After his junior year, the New York Yankees selected Bean in the 24th round of the 1985 MLB draft.

-Though the Yankees offered Bean a $55,000 signing bonus, Bean was persuaded by his college coach, Dave Snow, to return for LMU for his senior year.
+Though the Yankees offered Bean a $55,000 signing bonus, Bean was persuaded by his college coach, Dave Snow, to return to LMU for his senior year.